slivering/VinaSmol-Unaite/vinasmol/tokenization/README.md

 > [!NOTE] Terminology
 >
-> We refer as *new* the tokenizer trained anew on Vietnamese corpora, with of vocabulary size specified by `--vietnamese-vocab-size`.
+> We refer as *new* the tokenizer trained anew on Vietnamese corpora, with of vocabulary size specified by `--vietnamese-max-vocab-size`.
 > We refer as *merged* the tokenizer with the previous English vocabulary and the added Vietnamese vocabulary from the *new* tokenizer.
-The number of added tokens is **lower** than `--vietnamese-vocab-size`.
+The number of added tokens is **lower** than `--vietnamese-max-vocab-size`.

 ---